cosmos/cosmos/WHITEPAPER.md

 ### Light Clients

 A major benefit of Tendermint's consensus algorithm is simplified light client security, making it an ideal candidate for mobile and internet-of-things use cases.
-While a Bitcoin light client must sync chains of block headers and find the one with the most proof of work, Tendermint light clients, need only to keep up with changes to the validator set, and then simply verify the +⅔ PreCommits in the latest block to determine the latest state.
+While a Bitcoin light client must sync chains of block headers and find the one with the most proof of work, Tendermint light clients need only to keep up with changes to the validator set, and then simply verify the +⅔ PreCommits in the latest block to determine the latest state.

 ### Preventing Attacks

 Tendermint has various protective measures for preventing certain notable attacks, like long-range-nothing-at-stake double spends and censorship.
-These are discussed more fully in the appendix.
+These are discussed more fully in the [appendix](#preventing-long-range-attacks).

+TODO: discuss censorship

 ### TMSP